 Don’t take legal advice from friends and family.
 Lean on your loved ones for emotional support and leave the legal advice for trained professionals.
 Your cousin’s divorce in Miami ten years ago has nothing to do with yours.
 Family law is open to interpretation, and varies from state to state.
 Your divorce outcome hinges on many factors, including your lawyer’s expertise, complexities of your case, the nature of your divorce process (mediation vs. litigation), and, often, the biases of your judge.
 So thank your friends and family for their concern and tell them, politely, that what you really need are casseroles and free babysitting.

 Make a list of priorities — and stick to them.
 Being too accommodating will signal to your ex that he or she can bully you into submission, even after the divorce is final.
 Ask for what you want, both financially and in terms of custody.
 On the flip side, don’t let revenge drive your divorce.
 Being too aggressive won’t change your spouse’s personality, or the fact that your marriage is ending.
 It will just drain money that would be better used for retirement and children’s college funds.
 It will also set the stage for an antagonistic co-parenting relationship.
 Shoot for being appropriately assertive so you can get a reasonable settlement and move on with your life.

 The decisions you make now will impact the future of you and your children for the rest of your lives.
 Staying calm and organized can make the process smoother, with as positive an outcome as possible.

 Where are your answers to to these questions leading you?

 Have questions about the divorce process?
-Get answers to all your questions by scheduling a free consultations with one of our highly skilled family law attorneys.
+Get answers to all your questions by scheduling a confidential consultations with one of our highly skilled family law attorneys.
 Start safeguarding your future today.
 Call us at 888-888-0191, or please click the button below